Skip to main content

 </section>

-Here is a reference that has no indication of its type in the source: 2.1.
-So by default you will just see a number that you can click on.
-If you use the text="type-global" switch then you should see “Theorem” prepended.
-Note that if you changed the theorem to a lemma, then that change would be reflected here automatically when autonaming is in effect.
+Here is a reference that suppresses its type with text="global": 2.1.
+So you will just see a number that you can click on.
+Using text="type-global"—or simply accepting the document default—you would instead see “Theorem” prepended.
+Note that if you changed the theorem to a lemma, then that change would be reflected here automatically.

 You might also wish to provide a prefix to a cross-reference and have it incorporated into the text of what you would click on in an electronic version.
 So if you make an xref with some content, then that content will prefix the cross-reference within the clickable/pokeable text and be attached with a non-breaking space.
 This xref content totally overrides any prefix that might happen otherwise.
-So the name of an item (e.g. “corollary” ) could be replaced, and if you make a cross-reference with custom text, that will be the clickable also.
+So the name of an item (e.g. “corollary”) could be replaced, and if you make a cross-reference with custom text, that will be the clickable also.
 An example:

 If you set the value of @text to title, then the title you assigned to the theorem will be used as the link for a cross-reference.
 Here is a the final example, which refers to a fundamental theorem by name The Fundamental Theorem of Calculus.